-- 7.1.1 At least once a year there shall be an "All Medical Staff" meeting of the Medical Staff at a time determined by the MEC.
-Notice of the meeting shall be given to all Medical Staff Members. - 7.1.2 The action of a majority of the Members present and voting at a meeting of the Medical Staff is the action of the group, except as otherwise specified in these Bylaws.
+- 7.1.1 An annual meeting of the Medical Staff shall be held at a time determined by the MEC.
+Notice of the meeting shall be given to all Medical Staff members. - 7.1.2 The action of a majority of the members present and voting at a meeting of the Medical Staff is the action of the group, except as otherwise specified in these bylaws.
 Action may be taken without a meeting of the Medical Staff by presentation of the question to each member eligible to vote, in person, via telephone, and/or by mail or Internet, and their vote recorded in accordance with procedures approved by the MEC.
-Such vote shall be binding so long as the question that is voted on receives a majority of the votes cast.

-7.1.3 Special Meetings of the Medical Staff

-- a.
-The Chief/President of the Medical Staff may call a special meeting of the Medical Staff at any time.
-The Chief/President of the Medical Staff must call a special meeting if so directed by resolution of the MEC, the Board, or by a petition signed by twenty percent (20%) of the Active Medical Staff.
+Such vote shall be binding so long as the question that is voted on receives a majority of the votes cast. - 7.1.3 Special Meetings of the Medical Staff - a.
+The President of the Medical Staff may call a special meeting of the Medical Staff at any time.
+The President of the Medical Staff must call a special meeting if so directed by resolution of the MEC, the Board, or by a petition signed by ten percent (10%) of the Active Medical Staff.
 Such request or resolution shall state the purpose of the meeting.
-The Chief/President of the Medical Staff shall designate the time and place of any special meeting. - b.
+The President of the Medical Staff shall designate the time and place of any special meeting. - b.
 Written or electronic notice stating the time, place, and purposes of any special meeting of the Medical Staff shall be conspicuously posted and shall be sent to each member of the Medical Staff at least three (3) days before the date of such meeting.
 No business shall be transacted at any special meeting, except that stated in the notice of such meeting.